M. Molly Backes

 Iza has been fortunate to work as an avian field biologist, naturalist, and obsessive analyzer and creator of narratives in Nevada, California, Utah, Idaho, Maine, New Mexico and Sonora, Mexico.
 During her time at ISU she hopes to hone her abilities as both a writer and a naturalist, and to further explore the overlap between those vocations.

-Danielle Lea Buchanan, an upcoming second year Master of Fine Arts student, was fortunate to receive the generous 1st year CWE Graduate Fellowship that granted her time to further pursue her writing interests: classism, socio-economics, Midwestern and Southern rurality, trauma theory, collective and generational trauma, intergenerational relationships in adverse family structures, social systems that perpetuate oppression, enculturation and acculturation, the cyclical navigations of poverty, and family system’s models—most notably Urie Bronfenbrenner’s bioecology of human development.
+Danielle Lea Buchanan, an Master of Fine Arts student, was fortunate to receive the generous CWE Graduate Fellowship that granted her time to further pursue her writing interests during her first year in the program: classism, socio-economics, Midwestern and Southern rurality, trauma theory, collective and generational trauma, intergenerational relationships in adverse family structures, social systems that perpetuate oppression, enculturation and acculturation, the cyclical navigations of poverty, and family system’s models—most notably Urie Bronfenbrenner’s bioecology of human development.
 She remains in un-ebbed awe of humanities resilience.

 Danielle’s poetry, hybridities, fiction, book reviews, interviews and oddities have appeared in McSweeney’s, Puerto del Sol, New Delta Review, Mid-American Review, Psychopomp, Robot Melon, Dinosaur Bees, Whole Beast Rag, and other elsewheres.